Vijesh89/Speech_classification/Readme.md

 ## 📌 Project Description

-This project focuses on detecting human emotions from speech using audio processing and deep learning.
-The web app receives an input audio file in `.wav` format, extracts **MFCC (Mel-Frequency Cepstral Coefficients)** features, and uses a pre-trained neural network to predict the corresponding emotion.
+This project focuses on detecting human emotions from speech using advanced audio processing and deep learning.
+The web app allows users to upload a .wav audio file, extracts MFCC (Mel-Frequency Cepstral Coefficients) features, and leverages a pre-trained neural network to predict the underlying emotion.

+- User-friendly interface: Upload and classify audio in seconds.

+- Real-time prediction: Get instant emotion results for your speech.

+- Robust model: Trained on a diverse, high-quality dataset for reliable results.

 ---